FlippieHacks/FlipperZeroEuropeanPortals/README.md

 ## **!!
 THERE ARE TWO VERSIONS FOR EACH PORTAL !!**
-- One has a **fake** *Forgot credentials*" button that will invite people to go to their provider's app if they forgot their creds.
+- One has a **fake** "*Forgot credentials*" button that will invite people to go to their provider's app if they forgot their creds.
 Makes it seem a bit more legit.
 - The other doesn't have this option, simply

 ![Ibis Hotels WiFi](https://zupimages.net/up/23/31/mu13.png)